Shawn-gitman/Boar_Classification_Yolov5/README.md

 ## ● Data Sampling

 * Data Sampling minimizes dataset scale that follows class ratio.
-* Data sampling is used for Genetic Algorithm and it is cost and time effective way to find hyperparameters.
+* Data sampling is used for Genetic Algorithm.
+Tt is cost and time effective way to find hyperparameters.

 ## ● How To Implement?